A travel agent specialising in Christian-themed cruises defrauded clients who booked a ‘Bible Lands Cruise’.

 Fleming, the boss of Living Sun Holidays, of New Malden, denies two counts of fraudulent trading and two counts of engaging in misleading commercial practice and failing to provide evidence of a security, the London Evening Standard reported.

-“Mr Fleming was a travel agent and tour operator, who for 30 years arranged holidays in the UK and abroad.
-His specialism was Christian holidays.”
+Fleming was a travel agent for 30 years arranging Christian tour holidays in the UK and abroad.

 He said Fleming advertised a 10-day Mediterranean cruise starting in Turkey with the trip being led by biblical experts including Fleming himself.

 However, customers started asking for refunds when the itinerary was changed because of trouble in the Gaza Strip and trading standards officers later traced 15 customers who had paid Fleming a total of £26,000.
 Hallam said:

 “They thought they were securing a berth on a cruise ship.
 He should have paid for the cruise with that £26,000, but he didn’t.

 "It was channelled to his other business, a hotel he had leased in Turkey and he asked his customers to stay in that hotel.
 He used the money to renovate that hotel.
 It is dishonest.